|

 he sent them, which was a source of embitterment to him.
 Because he

-had donated so much to many different institutions, his collections
+had donated so much to so many different institutions, his collections

 were scattered around, and so his body of work does not reside in